About Brand Lift

 |Sensitive category support||Brand Lift surveys must comply with our Ads Policies and Program Policies, and you can't collect viewer feedback on sensitive topics.||Brand Lift surveys must comply with our Ads Policies and Program Policies, and you can't collect viewer feedback on sensitive topics.
 In addition, Alcohol, Gambling, Health, Gaming, Pharmacy, and Politics are not currently supported.|

 Create and define your product or brand

 Start in your advertiser, then expand Resources in the left menu and click Experiments and Lift.

-Select the Brand Lift (New) tab at the top of the page.
+Select the Lift (BETA) tab at the top of the page.

 Click New study.

 Enter the Name of your product or brand.
-Use as specific a name as possible (e.g., “Google Pixel 3a" instead of “Google”).
+It is best practice to use as specific a name as possible (e.g., “Google Pixel 3a" instead of “Google”).